 InSWA is a professional organization engaged in waste management and technology, established in Jakarta on October 28, 2003.
 InSWA is non-profit, non-partisan and independent and is based on a new paradigm in waste management.
 The new waste management paradigm encourages waste management from sources with the main objective of creating a clean and healthy area.
 On the other hand, the utilization of waste management products in the form of energy, fertilizers or industrial raw materials is an added value..

 Since its establishment, InSWA has realized that waste management will always be related to five aspects, namely Law and Institutions.
 Funding, Socio-Culture, and Technology.
 These five aspects are very important in an effort to carry out integrated and comprehensive waste management.
 This background of thought becomes the basic framework for implementing InSWA activities.
 The development of awareness, insight, knowledge and skills as well as technological transformation are the focal points of InSWA to meet practical and strategic needs in waste reduction and management.
 Based on the thoughts described above, InSWA focuses its activities on the field:

-- Waste Management Training
+- Solid Waste Advocacy

 THE MAIN PURPOSE

 As a gathering place for activists consisting of but not limited to practitioners, observers and researchers in the field of waste management in the framework of fostering and professional development of members to support national development.

 Encouraging the application of sustainable waste management.

 Actively providing input in the waste management policy making process.